FAQ Ð details of

 manufactured unit of two sheets of glass stuck together and

-prorperly sealed ( you can get them through glass shops
+properly sealed ( you can get them through glass shops

 and build a wooden frame around it rather than buying the